Maes (rapper)

-Walid Georgey (born 10 January 1995), known professionally as Maes, is a French rapper of Moroccan origin from Sevran.
-He has released two albums and a number of singles and is best known for "Madrina" featuring French rapper Booba.
+Walid Georgey (born 10 January 1995), better known by his stage name Maes, is a French rapper of Moroccan origin from Sevran.
+His debut album, Pure (2018), certified triple platinum.
+Two years later, he released a second album, Les Derniers Salopards (The Last Bastards), certified diamond.
+Two more albums followed: Omerta (2023) and La vie continue (Life Goes On, 2024), both certified platinum.
+One of his most known singles is the diamond-certified "Madrina" with French rapper Booba.

 Life and career

 Maes grew up in Beaudottes in Sevran in the northeastern suburbs of Paris with his five brothers and two sisters.
 He started rapping aged 14 forming the trio MSR with his friends Radmo and SY3.
 After high school, Maes served a sentence for 18 months in the prison of Villepinte from 2016 to 2017.
 During his incarceration, he released a number of songs and a mixtape Réelle Vie.
 After release from detention, he released "#MaesEstLibérable", and debuted as a supporting act for the groupe 13 Block at the gig in La Bellevilloise in December 2017.
 On 2 March 2018, he released a second mixtape Réelle Vie 2.0 and upon its success was signed to the Millenium label, part of Capitol Music France.
 With the single "Madrina" featuring Booba, he topped SNEP, the French Singles Chart.
 The music video was shot in Bogotá.
 With Millenium, he had released the albums Pure in 2018 and Les derniers salopards in 2020.